InfluxCommunity/Notebooks/README.md

 ## Set up this repo

-These instructions are written for InfluxDB OSS 2.0 release candidate 0 and later or InfluxDB Cloud.
+These instructions are written for InfluxDB OSS 2.0 (starting with release candidate 0 and later) or InfluxDB Cloud.
 If you're using InfluxDB Cloud make sure to change your URL appropriately.

 Installations of Python can get a bit tricky; different versions of the language, as well as projects which require different versions of installed libraries, can quickly lead to conflicts.
 Using a virtual environment is reccommended.
 Please consider looking into additional tooling like [virtualenv](https://pypi.python.org/pypi/virtualenv) or [pyenv](https://github.com/pyenv/pyenv) might be useful.